dport96/ITM352/morea/090.algorithms/experience-algorithms-program-logic.md

 #### Exercise #2: Algorithmic Logic (DNF 20+ minutes)

 a.
+Go to the [RobotSim emulation](RobotSim/RobotSim.html).
+Try the following:

+- Move the robot to the top of the grid.
+- Reset the robot, move the robot to the top of the grid.
+- Write out in robot commands (in the yellow textbox) steps you used to move the robot to the top of the grid. place the robot at 0,0,north.
+Excecute your steps and verify the robot moves to the top of the grid and does not get stuck at the block.
+- Reset the robot and execute your steps.
+One more time, reset the robot and execute your steps.
+Explain why you were not able to always move the robot to the top of the grid.

+b.
 Create a flowchart or pseudocode similar to what you saw in the lecture for an algorithm that will keep a robot moving around in a closed room with obstructions.
 Make sure you do not assume the robot has intelligence or any capability beyond the basic commands for movement, successful execution of movement, repeating commands, and reporting if a command was successful.
 You have two problems to solve:

 (1) keep the robot moving forever

 (2) the robot should never get stuck in front of a wall or block

-Put your chart here:
+Put your chart or psudocode or code here:
 ```